 The cloth is made by carefully measuring out the weft threads and then binding them tightly into sections with coloured plastic string.
 These are colour coded to form a pattern.
 The weft threads are dyed and some of the strings removed and each exposed section is dyed in turn.
 Finally the patterned weft threads are woven into a plain warp on a treddle loom.
 This is what gives ikat its characteristic shimmering effect.

-The fabric is approx 1 metre wide with a selvedge line of 5 cms. along each side.
+The fabric is approx 1 metre wide and usually has a selvedge line of approx 5 cms. along each side.
 Machine washable.
 This is a mix of cotton and silk suitable for garments, cushion covers and lined curtains.